wilsonmar/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

    * [My list of CI tools](/devops-choices/#CITaskRunner/)

-Jenkins began in 2010 as a fork of Oracle Hudson into Github from java.net after its acquisition by Oracle's purchase of Sun.
+Jenkins originated in 2005 as a simple CI site which Kohsuke Kawaguchi called "Hudson".
+As a Sun employee creation, Hudson was among copyrights acquired by Oracle Corporation in 2010.
+At that time, the community forked the open-source project on java.net as "Jenkins" for the Eclipse Foundation to acquire in 2011.
+Development on Hudson ceased in 2016.
 See <a target="_blank" href="http://jenkins-ci.org/content/whos-driving-thing">*</a>
 and <a target="_blank" href="https://isotope11.com/blog/continuous-deployment-at-isotope11-an-update">*</a>